Ahmed-Sami-Abdelaleem/real-state/README.md

       - Legal and Tax Compliance
       - Legal review of host agreements, tax regulations, and compliance is the responsibility of users.
-  ### 2. Stakeholders
+  ## e.
+Stakeholders
-  ## a-List of key stakeholders
+  -List of key stakeholders
-  - 1- project owner: this project for Ahmed Sami I developed it for traning reasonse .
+     - 1- project owner: this project for Ahmed Sami I developed it for traning reasonse.
   ## b- team members and tech stack
   - 1- for front end Ahmed Sami with tech stack Next.js 14 and tailsindcss for stayling and redux as state management .
   - 2- for front end Ahmed Sami with tech stack Nest.js  and PostgreSQL and Prisma ORM and Restfull api as architecture desgin .